 - Pour batter into the pan and bake for about 1 hour and 10 minutes.

 - Allow to cool on a cooling rack for 45 minutes before unmolding.
-Working your way around the cake, slide a thin blade knife down as far as possible between the cake and the pan to release the cake from the wall.
+Working your way around the cake, slide a thin-bladed knife down as far as possible between the cake and the pan to release the cake from the wall.
 Repeat for the inner circle of the bundt pan.
 Invert it onto a plate and give it a couple of good taps to unmold.

 - Place all ingredients in a medium saucepan on medium heat.
 Cook and stir until bubbly and thickened (about 15 minutes).
 Allow to cool slightly before glazing the cake.